 The pension fund applies a due diligence policy to identify, analyse and prioritise the main adverse effects of investment decisions on sustainability factors.
 This process is firstly aimed at preventing and reducing the main adverse effects, as well as holding accountability for how the pension fund deals with the identified effects.
 Prior to this due diligence screening, the pension fund looks at a number of criteria that give sufficient reason to exclude companies in advance.
-These grounds for exclusion are laid down in the exclusions policy, which can be referred to on our website [link website].
+These grounds for exclusion are laid down in the exclusions policy, which can be referred to on our website.
+In the following section: investments.

-The due diligence policy has been approved by the pension fund board.
+The board of the pension fund approved the due diligence policy on 9 March 2021.
 Implementation of this policy has been assigned by the board to ESG service provider Columbia Threadneedle Investments.

 To gain a thorough understanding of whether companies comply with international standards, as expressed in the UN Global Compact, the OECD guidelines and the UN Guiding Principles on Business and Human Rights, the ESG service provider screens the pension fund's investments every three months.
 It uses information obtained from MSCI ESG, RepRisk and ISS ESG for this purpose.
 The process entails checking the investment universe for companies that violate human rights, labour standards, environmental standards and anti-corruption rules.
 It takes into account the impact of the company's behaviour on society and/or the environment and the severity, scale, irreversibility and likelihood of the violation.
 The next step involved engaging in talks with the company to prevent, mitigate or enable remedial measures and/or compensation of negative impacts.
 The progress and impact of the engagement policy is monitored quarterly and accounted for through public reporting to pensioners and other stakeholders.
 Through this policy, we aim to overcome any margins of error in the assessment process.
+The various steps of the due diligence process are explained in further detail in the annex.
+We take great care to stay in line with EU sustainability legislation and the Instrumentarium of the Covenant on International Socially Responsible Investment for Pension Funds1.

 The main adverse effects currently arising from this due diligence are: GHG emissions, GHG footprint and GHG intensity, biodiversity, emissions into water, violation of UNGC and OECD guidelines and lack of compliance mechanisms thereon, child labour.
+This is based on the international frameworks and the pension fund's themes.
+Data availability also plays an important role in the implementation of policy.
+For this purpose, our ESG service provider uses information from MSCI and ISS ESG (both independent ESG data providers) for liquid investments.
+Wherever possible, MSCI uses the data reported by companies.
+For some indicators, estimated data is used too.